 Summary offenses may seem like a small matter that will go away if you pay the fine.
-But paying the fine means admitting guilt, and you could wind up with a criminal record that will follow you the rest of your life.
+But paying the fine means admitting guilt.
+Summary offenses should not be taken lightly and can be fought in court.
+You could wind up with a criminal record that will follow you the rest of your life.
+If you are convicted of a summary offense or plead guilty (pay the fine), the conviction could be made public and searchable by anyone running a background check: future employers, landlords and financial lenders, college admission personnel, the military or government clearance.

 Being charged with a summary offense means you were charged with a crime.
-Minor crimes such as underage drinking, public drunkenness, disorderly conduct and petty shoplifting are often tried as summary offenses.
+Minor crimes such as underage drinking, public intoxication, disorderly conduct and petty shoplifting are often tried as summary offenses.

 Summary offenses are typically punishable by up to 90 days in jail and a $300 fine.